andkov/Longitudinal_Models_of_Religiosity_NLSY97/Models/Descriptives/Metrics.md

      $ computerF   : Ord.factor w/ 6 levels "None"<"less than 1"<..: NA NA NA NA NA 5 NA NA NA NA ...
      $ internetF   : Ord.factor w/ 2 levels "No"<"Yes": NA NA NA NA NA NA 2 1 2 2 ...

-This give a certain flexibiity to assemble needed dataset quickly and have access to factor labels.
+This give a certain flexibity to assemble needed dataset quickly and have access to factor labels.
 One can alternate between the raw metric and labeled factor by adding "F" suffix to the end of the variable name: